jakeuj/writerside/Writerside/topics/AI-Search-Service.md

       "@search.score": 0.8577363,
       "HotelId": "48",
       "HotelName": "Nordick's Motel",
-      "Description": "Only 90 miles (about 2 hours) from the nation's capital and nearby most everything the historic valley has to offer.
-Hiking?
-Wine Tasting?
-Exploring the caverns?
-It's all nearby and we have specially priced packages to help make our B&B your home base for fun while visiting the valley.", "Category": "Boutique"
+      "Description": "Only 90 miles (about 2 hours) from the nation's capital and nearby most everything the...", "Category": "Boutique"
     },
     {
       "@search.score": 0.8399121,
       "HotelId": "49",
       "HotelName": "Old Carrabelle Hotel",
-      "Description": "Spacious rooms, glamorous suites and residences, rooftop pool, walking access to shopping, dining, entertainment and the city center.", "Category": "Luxury"
+      "Description": "Spacious rooms, glamorous suites and residences, rooftop pool, walking access to shopping...", "Category": "Luxury"
     },
     {
       "@search.score": 0.8383955,
       "HotelId": "13",
       "HotelName": "Historic Lion Resort",
       "Description": "Unmatched Luxury.
 Visit our downtown hotel to indulge in luxury accommodations.
-Moments from the stadium, we feature the best in comfort", "Category": "Resort and Spa"
+Moments...", "Category": "Resort and Spa"
     },
     {
       "@search.score": 0.82543427,
       "HotelId": "4",
       "HotelName": "Sublime Cliff Hotel",
-      "Description": "Sublime Cliff Hotel is located in the heart of the historic center of Sublime in an extremely vibrant and lively area within short walking distance to the sites and landmarks of the city and is surrounded by the extraordinary beauty of churches, buildings, shops and monuments.
-Sublime Cliff is part of a lovingly restored 1800 palace.", "Category": "Boutique"
+      "Description": "Sublime Cliff Hotel is located in the heart of the historic center of Sublime in an extremely...", "Category": "Boutique"
     },
     {